Social media best practices are constantly improved and refined each day, creating an increasingly competitive landscape for those using it.

 We spend seven days hyping up the event before we even release the registration form.
 This means providing teaser videos, testimonials, swag giveaways and more!
 Lastly, I love using social media to build FOMO!
 Once ticket sales start rolling in, we always ask our attendees (and offer some kind of incentive) for them to shout out about it on social media.
 We want everyone to know that this event is the place to be!"

 The big day is here!
 Social engagement during your event is possibly the most important of them all.
-Use these creative tips to support you through every little detail!
+From event app benefits to great lighting, use these creative tips to support you through every little detail!

 5. Offer rewards for those who are engaged